-Hazards that are included in computing the loss in Tropical Cyclone policies are: wind in all areas and storm surge in coastal areas where assets can be at risk from storm surge inundation.
+Hazards that are included in computing the loss in Tropical Cyclone policies are wind in all areas and storm surge in coastal areas where assets can be at risk from storm surge inundation.
 Rainfall is included only in Excess Rainfall policies.
-If a given tropical cyclone triggers both policies for a country then both payouts would be due.
+If a given tropical cyclone triggers both policies then both payouts would be due.